swcarpentry/matlab-novice-inflammation/episodes/02-scripts.md

 {: .matlab}

-You might have noticed that we described what we want our code to do using the `%`-sign.
+You might have noticed that we described what we want our code to do using the percent sign: `%`.
 This is another plus of writing scripts: you can comment your code to make it easier to understand when you come back to it after a while.